Four Days in the Life of Heritage Camp

 We have registration and a time for families to socialize, meet new friends and reconnect with old pals from previous years at camp.

-Right after Opening Ceremony, the kids (from preschool through high school) have time to get to know their counselors and other kids in their group with “Friendship Games” of varying kinds, depending on the age of the group.
+The kids (from preschool through high school) have time to get to know their counselors and other kids in their group with “Friendship Games” of varying kinds, depending on the age of the group.
 At this time, the lucky parents are trained in their parent roles at camp.
 Every parent has a role to fulfill for approximately ½ day at camp in all kinds of fascinating and thrilling capacities!
 That’s how camp gets done — with the exception of three paid staff members, this organization runs on volunteer power!
+Most camps have at least one workshop for kids and parents before noon.

 Lunch is next, a delicious cultural meal, prepared and served by parent volunteers and/or volunteers from the community.
 This is a wonderful time for families to enjoy each other, the (hopefully) beautiful Colorado weather, and to sample food from their child’s culture.
 Oh and we have hot dogs too, just in case…